JJ/pull-request-checks-action/README.md

-# Get checklist from the body of a pull request
+# Get results of a checklist from the body of a pull request

 Sometimes, the body of a pull request contains things like